What is STEM Teach IV?

 STEM Teach IV will accelerate the process and provide ample opportunity for these teachers to meet the credentialing requirements.

-Additionally, STEM Teach will accept proposals from higher education institutions to offer undergraduate courses in STEM fields and regional STEM workshops for teachers.
+Additionally, STEM Teach will accept proposals from higher education institutions to offer undergraduate courses in STEM fields and online STEM workshops for teachers.

 What is the goal of STEM Teach IV?